[output_post_excerpt]

 MAMRE: So we pretend to be agents looking for ourselves?
 Actually that’s pretty good.

-MAMRE: Yeah.
+MAMRE: Okay.
 Let’s do this.

 ENOCH: Mamre hesitantly moves toward the seraph, followed by Yohana.
 It was further away than they thought, and effectively, more massive.

-YOHANA: It’s a covert operation.
+MAMRE: It’s a covert operation.
 God’s orders.

 YOHANA: Ow, my eyes.
 This is way too bright.
 Mamre, where are you?
 I can’t see anything.